MonikaSzucs/comp-2825-computer-architecture-organization/class-4/readme.md

 average case: (0 + 20)/2 = 10ms

 step 2
-- wait for sector 0 to spin under teh just-positioned read/write
+- wait for sector 0 to spin under the just-positioned read/write
-head: aerage case half a rotation = 5ms
+head: average case half a rotation = 5ms

 step 3:
 - read all of that track on first platter: one full rotation: 10ms